 We will be contacting affected customers directly over the next 4-6 weeks to make them aware and provide assistance where necessary.

-If you have any questions or comments please do not hesitate to contact email@example.com
+If you need any further help or advice, please do not hesitate to contact us by emailing email@example.com.